 The interest rate on a rate tracker mortgage moves up and down in line with the official cash rate, so could this unique type of mortgage be right for you?

-Well, this type of home loan does actually exist in Australia and is known as a rate tracker mortgage.
 In October 2016, Queensland’s Auswide Bank reintroduced the rate tracker mortgage to the Australian lending market, prompting speculation that other lenders would soon follow suit.

 What are tracker mortgages?